Say Hello to South Korea

 Sangju

 Our favourite off-the-beaten-track destination is the 'slow city' of Sangju.
 Semi-urban and semi-rural, this picturesque city winds around the Nakdonggang River and is considered to be an agricultural epicentre of Korea.
 Traditional culture and sustainable development are core pillars of this community, so be sure to enjoy fresh local produce like rice wine, hanu beef or their specialty, dried persimmon (a sweet, apricot or plum like fruit).
 They love persimmon so much that they have a dried persimmon festival every December.
 Explore the gorgeous river-lined forests and waterfalls of Gyeongcheondae or Songnisan National Park, and for a special treat, be sure to visit during a Gyeongsang Comptroller Arrival Inspection Tour - a fantastic parade celebrating traditional Sangju dance, dress and storytelling.
-Click here to check out more on visiting Sangju.

 MUST KNOW TIPS